trisfaizal/Marketing-Site/src/_features/hosting.md

   - heading: Authentication
     text: Add a password or SAML authentication to your entire site, or just a section, to keep it private from public viewing.
   - heading: Cache Invalidation
-    text: Showing stale content can be a huge hassle.
-With automatic cache invalidation, your site will always show your latest content, no need to worry about cache headers and expiry times.
+    text: Your site will always show your latest content, with no need to worry about cache headers and expiry times.
   - heading: DNS Management
     text: Automatically set up your DNS and manage records right in CloudCannon.
   - heading: Custom 404 Page